Glossary - Ingredients

 GlossaryOysters

-With its distinctive creamy taste and rich nutritional value, featuring a bivalve often referred to as "ocean’s milk"
+Known for its distinctive creamy taste and rich nutritional value, this bivalve is often referred to as the "ocean’s milk"

 What are oysters?

 Oysters (かき in Japanese) are bivalve mollusks that have long been eaten around the world, and have a deep history in Japan as well.
 Originally, there were no customs of eating oysters raw in Japan, but that changed due to the influence of Western food culture which was introduced during the Meiji period (1868-1912).
-In addition to eating oysters raw, they are eaten in a variety of different dishes such as grilled oysters, fried oysters, in hot pot dishes, rice dishes, as well as stews.
+In addition to raw, oysters are cooked using a variety of different methods such as grilling, deep-frying, boiling in hot pot dishes, adding to rice dishes, as well as stewing.

 Nutrition facts

-As zinc is better absorbed when taken with vitamin C, it is a good idea to eat oysters with lemons.
+As zinc is better absorbed when taken with vitamin C, eating oysters with lemons is recommended.
 However, because norovirus has the potential to accumulate in oysters' internal organs, it is recommended that oysters be heated to a core temperature of 85 degrees or higher for at least 90 seconds.
-Follow the instructions of your local food safety center for safety standards.
+Follow the instructions of your local food safety center for the procurement, storage, cooking and other preparation methods of oysters.

 Storage to prevent food loss

-Oysters with shells can be stored in the refrigerator for about 2 days by arranging them in a container so that they do not overlap, covering them with wet kitchen paper, then covering them with plastic wrap.
+Oysters with shells can be stored in the refrigerator for about 2 days by arranging them in a container so that they do not overlap, covering them first with wet paper towels, and then with plastic wrap.

 Trivia

-Oysters are said to be in season in months that include R in its name (September to April), but in Japan, in addition to "pacific oysters" that are in season in winter, there are also "rock oysters" that are in season in the summer.
-Rock oysters are larger and juicier than the pacific winter oysters in general.
+Oysters are said to be in season in months that include "r" in their english name (September through to April), but in Japan, in addition to "pacific oysters" which are in season in winter, there are also "rock oysters" that are in season in summer.
+In general, rock oysters are larger and juicier than winter pacific oysters.

 Cooking Basics